-The arctic can be found in one place in the United States, one in Canada.
+The arctic can be found in one place in the United States and one in Canada.
 The arctic wolves reside from Ellesmere Island to Melville Island in the Queen Elizabeth Islands.
 The Queen Elizabeth Islands are the furthest north islands in the arctic of Canada.

 Arctic wolves also live in Alaska.
-They can be found in the Aleutians on Unimak Island and most of the other islands.
+They can be found in the Aleutians on Unimak Island and most other islands.
 There are no arctic wolves in Admiralty or Baranof.

-Arctic wolves can live in a range of habitats, from the arctic tundra along the Beaufort Sea to the southeast panhandle’s rain forests.
+Arctic wolves can live in various habitats, from the tundra along the Beaufort Sea to the southeast panhandle’s rain forests.

 What do Arctic Foxes Eat?

 Sitka black-tailed deer are the primary source of food for wolves in Alaska.
 These occur over much of Alaska.
 They will also eat arctic hares, lemmings, seals, birds, and foxes.

-Their food supply range is much more varied than other subspecies of gray wolf due to the environment they live in.
+Their food supply range is much more varied than other subspecies of gray wolves due to the environment they live in.

 In Canada, as well as the animals mentioned above, they will also eat salmon, beetles, bear cubs, carcasses, and muskoxen.
 Muskoxen is better for the arctic wolf to prey on as it provides more long-term viability.